 Why Meditation Can Help with This

-Luckily, there is a solution for this.
+Luckily, there is a solution to this.
 Meditation is the antidote to stress for many reasons.
-But one of those reasons is because we can’t immediately act on our impulses.
+But one of those reasons is that we can’t immediately act on our impulses.
 Want to get pull out your phone?
 Too bad, you have to wait until your meditation is over.
 Want to impulsively snack?
 Can’t do it.
 Want to light up a cigarette or do any of the other unhealthy things we do when we’re bored?
 Nope.

 In meditation, we retrain our mind to be patient, calm, and rise above our base impulsive instincts.
 We become the boss of our mind.
 We no longer let it’s childish, undisciplined desires rule our lives.